thacherT1D/4rsam/Misc/Command Line.md

 ## What's the Unix shell?

 A **Unix shell** is a command line user interface between you and your computer's operating system.
 In other words, a Unix shell allows you to type commands to get things done on your computer.
-Common tasks you can do from a Unix shell includes manipulating directories, files, and programs.
+Common tasks you can do from a Unix shell include manipulating directories, files, and programs.

 ```shell
 cd Downloads